MLA Block Quotes – Formatting Explained (8th Edition)

 • Start with the character’s name in all capital characters, followed by a period.

-• Begin the quotation.
-If a character spans multiple lines, indent the successive lines by a half-inch or five spaces.
+• If a character spans multiple lines, indent the successive lines by a half-inch or five spaces.

 • The above format should be used when the conversation moves on to a new character.